 These regulations govern the operation, administration, and management of Green City Market (GCM).
 These regulations are in place to ensure a successful and safe market experience for all.
 Regulations also ensure vendor compliance with Green City Market, City of Chicago, Chicago Park District, and Department of Cultural Affairs and Special Events permits, as well as federal and state laws and food safety standards.
-GCM will implement and enforce all regulations pertaining to the operation of the Market.
-Vendors who violate any regulations will be subject to an immediate review of eligibility to participate in the market program as violations have the potential to put the entire market program at risk.
+GCM will implement and enforce all laws and regulations pertaining to the operation of the Market.
+Vendors who violate any laws or regulations will be subject to an immediate review of eligibility to participate in the market program as violations have the potential to put the entire market program at risk.
 GCM may modify these Market regulations at any time, and take any reasonable action to enforce them up to and including removal from the market.
 GCM requires all participants in the Market to be members in good standing as set forth in these regulations.
+Changes made from the 2024 Market Regulations are now highlighted in yellow.